ckan/ckanext-harvest/README.rst

         '''
         The import stage will receive a HarvestObject object and will be responsible for:
-            - performing any necessary action with the fetched object (e.g create a CKAN package).
+            - performing any necessary action with the fetched object (e.g. create, update or delete a CKAN package).
               Note: if this stage creates or updates a package, a reference to the package should be added to the HarvestObject.
-            - creating the HarvestObject - Package relation (if necessary)
+            - setting the HarvestObject.package (if there is one)
+            - setting the HarvestObject.current for this harvest:
+               - True if successfully created/updated
+               - False if successfully deleted
+            - setting HarvestObject.current to False for previous harvest objects of this harvest source if the action was successful.
             - creating and storing any suitable HarvestObjectErrors that may occur.
-            - returning True if everything went as expected, False otherwise.
+            - returning True if the action was done, "unchanged" if nothing was needed doing after all or False if there were errors.

         :param harvest_object: HarvestObject object
-        :returns: True if everything went right, False if errors were found
+        :returns: True if the action was done, "unchanged" if nothing was needed doing after all and False if something went wrong.
         '''